 These pads are SO SOFT!
 I can’t even describe how soft they are!

 They are one of the thicker pad brands, but as soft as they are, your lady parts will thank you for the cushion.

 I think this goes without saying, but I definitely recommend Tree Hugger Cloth Pads!

 I titled this post 100% accurately.
 These truly are the best reusable menstrual pads!

 You cannot go wrong with any of them, so I suggest getting a few pads from each company.

-Just thinking of the money you’ll save, as well as the disposable pads you’ll save from the landfill, it is a no-brainer to make the transition to reusable menstrual pads.
+Just thinking of the money you’ll save, as well as the disposable pads you’ll save from the landfill, is a no-brainer to make the transition to reusable menstrual pads.